kaliiiiiiiiii/Selenium-Profiles/README.md

 #### Run with Google-Colab
 [Google-Colab](https://colab.research.google.com/github/kaliiiiiiiiii/Selenium-Profiles/blob/master/google-colab/selenium_profiles.ipynb) (file: google-colab/selenium_profiles.ipynb)

-Note that _*collab crashes*_ when installing so that we don't need to press the restart button.
+Note that _*colab crashes*_ when installing so that we don't need to press the restart button.

 ## Profiles